withr/withr.github.io/_posts/2017-02-09-cp-rm-rsync.md

 sudo cp -r srcFolder destFolder & disown
 ~~~~

-Note: **disown** in above command is used to make sure is the terminal disconnected with server, the command will still run.
-This is very useful for long time waiting task, because terminal will disconnect with server automatically if no action happens in a limited period
+Note: **disown** in above command is used to make sure: when the terminal disconnected with server, the command will still run.
+This is very useful for long time waiting task, because terminal will disconnect with server automatically if no action happens in a limited period, which will also abort the shell command.

-The total time of the copy task used 20000 seconds, which is around 20MB/s, and here is the monitored process:
+The total time of the copy task used 24117 seconds, which is around 16.6MB/s.

 **The rsync command is:**